s. Provisions, contingent liabilities and contingent assets

 Significant valuation techniques used to value financial instruments include:

-(i) The fair values for investments in equity instrument are based on the quoted market prices and mutual fund are based on the net assets value.
+(i) The fair values for investments in equity instrument and mutual fund are based on the quoted market prices.
 Fair values of security deposits, loans are based on discounted cash flows using a discount rate determined considering Company's incremental borrowing rate.
 Non current borrowings are fair valued using effective interest rates.

 (ii) Fair valuation of interest rate swap and foreign currency option contracts are calculated on the basis of estimated mid-market levels, estimated bid-side or offer side levels, or on the basis of indicative bid or offer or unwind prices or on such other appropriate basis.
 It is derived from other proprietary or other pricing models based on certain assumptions.